patryk-jarnot/cb-search/README.md

 Release version can be downloaded from:
 [Release version v1.0.1](https://github.com/patryk-jarnot/nsc-search/releases/download/v1.0.1/nscsearch-1.0.1.tar.gz)

-Then you can install NSC-Search using the following commands:
+Then you can install CB-Search using the following commands:

 ```[bash]
 ./configure